 Advantages of using traditional methodologies

-The use of classical methodologies in IT project management often seems to be a safe solution since the start and end ranges of the project and the requirements necessary for its implementation are clearly defined at the very beginning.
-This approach also allows better estimation of project costs, and the client is already aware of the next implementation steps at the planning stage.
-What’s more, IT projects carried out in the classical methodology are usually well documented, which is conducive to controlling the course of the project.
+Using traditional methodologies in IT project management has several advantages.
+These methodologies provide a safe solution because the project’s start and end dates, as well as the necessary requirements for implementation, are clearly defined from the outset.
+This approach also enables better estimation of project costs, and the client is already aware of the next steps in the implementation phase during the planning stage.
+Furthermore, IT projects executed using classical methodologies are usually well-documented, which facilitates project monitoring and control.

 Disadvantages of using traditional methodologies